agl-alexglopez/ccc/README.md

 ## Installation

+The following are required for install:

+- GCC or Clang supporting C23
+    - 100% coverage of C23 is not required.
+For example, at the time of writing Clang 19.1.1 and GCC 14.2 have all features used in this collection covered, but older versions of each compiler may work as well.
+- CMake >= 3.23.

 Currently, this library supports a manual installation via CMake.
 See the [INSTALL.md](INSTALL.md) file for more details.
 This file is also included when you download a simplified release from the [Releases](https://github.com/agl-alexglopez/ccc/releases) page.

 ## Quick Start